Do I need a certain weightlifting ability to attend?

 You should bring your training gear, enough training clothes to last the trip, some non-lifting clothing for outings, walking/running shoes, and personal toiletries.

-What kind of plugs are used in China?
+What kind of electrical plugs are used in China?

 China uses Type-A plugs, so make sure you purchase a plug-in converter to charge any laptops, hair dryers, etc.